Tristanbbb/Pepito_and_co/README.md

 - run the docker image:
     `docker run -v /path/to/your/app_config.py:/app/app_config.py -v /path/to/your/suspicious_domains.log:/app/logs/suspicious_domains.log -e API_KEY_ABUSEIPDB=your_api_key -it triton12/pepito_typosquatting`

-# Running in Pycharm
+# Running locally
 - `git clone https://github.com/Tristanbbb/Pepito_and_co.git`
-- Open the project in Pycharm
-- Click "Create a virtual environment using requirements.txt" or "install requirements" (should pop up at the top of Pycharm)
+- `pip install -r requirements.txt`
 - Create a ".env" file at the root folder of the project and add a line like "API_KEY_ABUSEIPDB=your_key"
-- Install the server in the certstream_server folder if certstream.calidog.io doesn't work (see below)
+- Install the server in the certstream_server folder if you want to be able to run the certstream server locally.
 - In app_config.py, update the SERVER_NAME variable will the name of the server (including ".exe" if on Windows).
 - In app_config.py, update the MY_DOMAIN variable to the name we are trying to protect ("pepito" for instance).
 You can also tweak several other behaviors of the program in the app_config.py file.

 ### Installing the server locally
-The certstream.calidog.io server hasn't been working at all since I've started working on this exercise, so I have had to run the server locally.
+The certstream.calidog.io server hasn't been working at all since I've started working on this project, so I have had to run the server locally.
 - Download a precompiled version of [certstream-server-go](https://github.com/d-Rickyy-b/certstream-server-go)
 - Put it in the certstream_server folder and edit app_config.py with the name of your server in the SERVER_NAME variable
 - Create a config.yml file in the certstream_server folder (or keep the default file)